GET - On Google Play

 By Kimberly Walker

-In May 2018, three Class A Provincial Parks were renamed to reflect Indigenous names.
-Tsútswecw Provincial Park (pronounced choo-chwek), formerly known as Roderick Haig-Brown, was one of these parks.
-Located between Adams Lake and Shuswap Lake and approximately an hour east of Kamloops, Tsútswecw Provincial Park is probably best known as home to one of the largest Sockeye salmon runs in North America – the Adams River run.
+Located between Adams Lake and Shuswap Lake and approximately an hour east of Kamloops, Tsútswecw Provincial Park (pronounced choo-chwek) is probably best known as home to one of the largest Sockeye salmon runs in North America – the Adams River run.

 Every four years, in October, millions of sockeye salmon return to spawn in the Adams River.
 In these dominant years, the “Salute to the Sockeye” is organized by The Adams River Salmon Society and provides wonderful opportunities to learn about and view wild salmon as they return home to spawn.
-2018 was a dominant year for the Adams River run, so the next “Salute to the Sockeye” will not occur until 2022.
+2022 is a dominant year for the Adams River run, so the next “Salute to the Sockeye” will not occur until 2026.
 However, the year following the dominant run is classified as sub-dominant, with over 300,000 fish returning to the Adams River.
-This makes 2019 an excellent year to visit Tsútswecw Provincial Park as there will be plenty of salmon viewing opportunities and smaller crowds.
+This makes 2023 an excellent year as well to visit Tsútswecw Provincial Park as there will be plenty of salmon viewing opportunities and smaller crowds.

-In October 2018, we had the very unique opportunity to scuba dive in Shuswap Lake, where thousands of sockeye salmon congregated as they prepared to make the final challenging journey up the Adams River.
+In October, a few years back, we had the very unique opportunity to scuba dive in Shuswap Lake, where thousands of sockeye salmon congregated as they prepared to make the final challenging journey up the Adams River.
 We first learned about the possibility of diving with the salmon at a meeting of our scuba diving club.
 The photos and videos shown absolutely convinced me that diving surrounded by thousands of fish preparing to spawn was something that I needed to do.

 We departed the Fraser Valley early Saturday morning and headed for Tsútswecw Provincial Park.
 When we arrived at the mouth of the Adams River, I was happy to find that our dive location was just off a beautiful sandy beach on the shores of Shuswap Lake.
 We hauled our gear down to the beach, set up, and proceeded to submerge ourselves into another world.